Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Paul had been agitating for some time for a new manager for Apple.
 He was fed up with the way that the company was being run and he asked his future father-in-law, Lee, to recommend someone to put the house in order.
 Lee, of course, recommended his son, John.

-Nat Weiss – Beatles attorney – From “The Beatles: Off the Record” by Keith Badman
+Nat Weiss – Beatles attorney – From “The Beatles: Off the Record” by Keith Badman, 2008

-John Eastman then came up with the idea of buying NEMS, the company of The Beatles’ former manager, Brian Epstein.
+During this period, John Eastman, Linda’s brother, proposed the idea of buying NEMS, the company previously owned by Brian Epstein, The Beatles’ former manager.

 I saw Clive Epstein immediately.
 I told him, ‘Look, you can’t get the money out of the company to pay estate taxes, so why don’t we buy NEMS and you’ll get the money as a capital gain.
 Forget the twenty-five per cent (NEMS’ entitlement of Beatles’ royalties).
 What’s the company worth?
 Eight-hundred-thousand pounds?
 Nine-hundred-thousand pounds?
 Forget it, we won’t quibble, we’ll give you a million!

-John Eastman – From “The Beatles: Off the Record” by Keith Badman
+John Eastman – From “The Beatles: Off the Record” by Keith Badman, 2008

-The “They May Be Parted” blog speculates that, on this day, The Beatles may have signed the following document:
+The blog “They May Be Parted” speculates that, on this day, The Beatles may have signed a document granting Eastman & Eastman the authority to negotiate contracts on their behalf:

 It’s feasible the Sunday meeting is when this document — which is only dated “January 1969” — was signed, giving the Eastman & Eastman law firm rights to negotiate contracts on the Beatles’ behalf.
 The timing works out — John Eastman was working on a deal for the successor company to NEMS less than a week later.